7 Common Small Business Tax Questions Owners Are Asking

 1. What documents do I need to file taxes for my small business?

 As a small business owner, the most important action you can take to be ready for tax time is to maintain accurate financial records.
-Business owners must report their income on their individual income tax return, making sure that all business income and expenses are accurately reflected.
+Small business owners generally must report their income on their individual income tax return, making sure that all business income and expenses are accurately reflected.

 Keep meticulous records of all income, cost of goods sold, expenses, fixed assets and loans relevant to the current tax year.
 Accuracy and detail are key.